orca-project/hoen/README.md

 $ ./hyperstrator.py
 ```

 Now, you can play with the *service_request.py*.
 Passing the flag *-t* indicates a high-throughput traffic, while the *-l* flag indicates low-latency traffic.
+The former will delegate the creating of a radio slice to the TCD controller, whereas the latter will delegate it to the IMEC controller.
 They are mutually exclusive.

 Upon successful reservation, you will receive the service ID of your E2E communication service, a UUID.
 Moreover, you can pass the flag *-s* with a valid service ID to remove a given service.

 It also possess a help flag (*-h*):